paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

 (eee_4_3_4_3)=
 ## Piezo electric devices (family 03)

-Piezo electric devices are classified as family 03 in the EPPL {cite:t}`eee-EPPL007-37`.
+Piezo electric devices are classified as family 03 in the {term}`EPPL` {cite:t}`eee-EPPL007-37`.
 Crystal/Quartz resonators/oscillators can be modelled through FIDES.

 The following table presents the different subfamilies and the corresponding models with the FIDES method.